 She didn’t really understand why I was upset – the mix of emotions would be hard enough for any four year old to grasp – but she was trying to make me feel better, and she’d never really shown any interest in that before, not even when I was carted off in an ambulance with a suspected coronary.
 And she remembered it too.
 I’ve lost track of how many times we’ve reassured ourselves that ‘she’s forgotten it already’ only an hour after a huge blow-up, but this morning she remembered.

 “Can I go down Payne’s Lane?’ she asked in earnest the minute she woke up, and those were her first words at the very beginning of Saturday’s incident.
 She’d remembered my intense frustration and panic, her own tears and mine.
-Maybe this would be one of her first memories, and I’m not sure how I feel about that, not being particularly proud of waking2my own lack of patience, but I’m glad that she’s at last started to acknowledge other people’s feelings.
+Maybe this would be one of her first memories, and I’m not sure how I feel about that, not being particularly proud of my own lack of patience, but I’m glad that she’s at last started to acknowledge other people’s feelings.
 For a while there I was afraid she was destined to go toe-to-toe with Trevor Eve in a sociopathic battle of wills (not that she wouldn’t have won, obviously.)

 Three cheers for my tears!